shraddha-05nar/LetsGrowMore_Task3/README.md

 # LetsGrowMore_Task3
-Developing a Neural Network that can read Handwriting
+<h1>Developing a Neural Network that can read Handwriting</h1>
+Data Science Intern